Buyers

 Before you take the big step and purchase your own property, it is worth taking a closer look at the documents, because the devil is in the details.
 This is where the documents for buying a house, the documents for buying an apartment, and, in general, the documents for buying real estate come into play.
 They show you at a glance the condition of the property, whether there are any encumbrances, and the legal situation.
 If you carefully review these documents before signing the purchase agreement, you can play it safe and relax as you move into your new home.

-These documents help you understand who really owns the property, whether there are any rights held by other people, and what rules apply to the construction or use of the land.
+These documents help you understand who really owns the property, if there are rights of other persons, and what rules apply to the construction or use of the plot.

 Note: The cadastral map, the list of public easements, and the development plan apply to the entire property.
 They are therefore important when buying an apartment because they apply to the entire property.
 Property in this context means the entire plot of land including all buildings and apartments located on it.